Skip to main content

 Can an internship kickstart a career in wildlife conservation?

-Doing a Wildlife Conservation internship – or a field guiding course – can definitely be a great springboard for a career in this field!
-Spending a few months in Africa, working on the ground, is a good way to gauge what it would be like to do this work as a career, and if it would really suit you.
+Doing a wildlife biology internship – or a field guiding course – can be a great springboard for a career in this field!
+Spending a few months abroad, working on the ground, is a good way to gauge what it would be like to do this work as a career, and if it would suit you.
 It’s also an excellent opportunity to add some practical experience to your resume, to ask questions to experienced professionals, and to network.
-So yes, while there’s obviously no guarantees, doing a wildlife internship in Africa is a great choice if you’re serious about pursuing a career in wildlife management or conservation.
+So yes, while there are no guarantees, doing a wildlife internship is a great choice if you’re serious about pursuing a career in wildlife management or conservation.